tripptytrip/quantum-rat/README.md

 # The Quantum Rat v2.0: A Biophysical Brain Emulator

 > "What if AI wasn't just math, but biology?
-What if an agent learned not because of gradient descent, but because it was hungry?"
+What if an agent learnt not because of gradient descent, but because it was hungry?"

 ![Quantum Rat Simulation](rat_looks_for_cheese.png)

 ## Overview

 Most modern AI (like Deep Learning) is Connectionist.
-It assumes infinite energy, perfect timing, and optimizes abstract weights to minimize error via backpropagation.
+It assumes infinite energy, perfect timing, and optimises abstract weights to minimise error via backpropagation.

 The Quantum Rat is different.
 It is a Biophysical Emulator.
 It simulates the physical constraints that real biological brains face: thermodynamics, energy bottlenecks, quantum coherence thresholds, and molecular decay.

-This is an experiment in Biomimetic AI—building intelligence from the bottom up, starting with the microtubule and ending with behavior.
+This is an experiment in Biomimetic AI—building intelligence from the bottom up, starting with the microtubule and ending with behaviour.

 ## Why is this interesting?

-This simulation creates a "digital organism" that exhibits emergent behaviors we usually only see in real animals, without hard-coding them:
+This simulation creates a "digital organism" that exhibits emergent behaviours we usually only see in real animals, without hard-coding them:

-1.  **The Zombie Effect:** You can administer simulated "Anesthesia" (Isoflurane).
+1.  **The Zombie Effect:** You can administer simulated "Anaesthesia" (Isoflurane).
 This dampens the quantum dipole oscillations in the simulated microtubules.
 The rat keeps moving reflexively (zombie mode) but loses the ability to form complex plans or memories.
 2.  **Cognitive Fatigue:** The rat has a metabolic engine.
 If it sprints or thinks too hard, its transporters (MCTs) physically cannot shuttle fuel fast enough.
 It will "bonk" and experience decision paralysis, even if it has energy reserves.
 3.  **Flashbulb Memories:** Instead of backpropagation, it uses Synaptic Tagging and Capture (STC).
 A single high-reward event (finding cheese) floods the system with proteins, instantly locking in the memory of the path taken.